Tencent-RoboticsX/jbdl/README.md

 -DCMAKE_CUDA_COMPILER=/usr/local/cuda/bin/nvcc
 ```

-The jaxlib version must correspond to the version of the existing CUDA installation you want to use:
+The jaxlib version must correspond to the version of the existing CUDA installation.
+In ubuntu, you can check the cuda version by cheking
+the folder under /usr/local/cuda.
 * For CUDA 11.1, use cuda111.
 * For CUDA 11.0, use cuda110.
 * Other CUDA versions has not been tested with jaxRBDL(cuosqp).